 Where trainees are based in workplaces that are included within the rules of face coverings in indoor public places, they must comply with these rules unless they have an exemption.
 Visiting tutors or assessors must also comply with wearing a face covering whilst on the workplace premises when relevant.

 Higher education students in FE institutions

-FE institutions should apply the same approach to their HE students as set out for other groups of learners in this guidance, i.e. contact groups for full-time learners and social distancing for part-time learners.
+FE institutions should apply the same approach to their HE students as set out for other groups of learners in this guidance, based on whether they are full-time or part-time.